jaypipes/hwk/README.md

 is fine.
 However, when querying for device and host hardware information, we will not use any method that requires elevating to root/superuser.

+### Well-documented code and inline help

+The code itself should be well-documented, of course, but the objects that the library exposes should themselves be self-describing.
+See below for the `describe()` methods that the Info objects all implement.

+### Interfaces should be consistent across modules

+Each module in the library is structured in a consistent fashion, and the objects returned by various module functions should have consistent attribute and method names.

 ## Usage

 ### Discovery